 The amount of shares you sell usually corresponds to the amount of capital the investor gives you.
 An investor with 50% equity would have probably covered half (or more) of your startup costs.
-Once an investor distributes funding and receives shares of ownership, the title changes from investor to “shareholder.”
+Once an investor distributes funding and receives ownership shares, the title changes from investor to “shareholder.”

 What Do Investors Get Out of Equity Financing?

 Investors who buy equity in startups usually receive shares of “common stock.”
 Owners of common stock earn their ROI (return on investment) through dividends or portions of the company’s profits.
-They also get voting rights at board meetings, where they can voice their opinions during decisions about policy, management structure, etc. Depending on the amount of money invested, individual common stock shareholders may have the right to multiple votes.
+They also get voting rights at board meetings to voice their opinions during decisions about policy, management structure, etc. Depending on the amount of money invested, individual common stock shareholders may have the right to multiple votes.
 In other words, the single vote of one common stock shareholder could essentially have the power of three votes.

-Though most companies issue only common stock to investors, the company can choose to issue preferred stock as well.
+Though most companies issue only common stock to investors, the company can choose to issue preferred stock.
 Preferred shareholders have no voting rights, but they do have dividends along with higher claims on the business’s assets than common stock shareholders.
 Should those assets get liquidated, the preferred shareholders would make more money.